KeyboardKit/KeyboardKit/README.md

-## App Store Application
+## KeyboardKit App

-If you want to try out KeyboardKit without having to write any code, there is a [KeyboardKit app][app-store] in the App Store, that lets you try out KeyboardKit and many of its features.
+If you want to try out KeyboardKit without having to write any code, there is a [KeyboardKit app][app-store] that lets you try out KeyboardKit and many of its features.

-The App Store app uses [KeyboardKit Pro][Pro] to provide support for 60+ locales, autocomplete, dictation, emoji skintones etc.

 ## Demo Application

-This project has a demo app that lets you try out KeyboardKit and KeyboardKit Pro.

-The main app shows how to display keyboard state, link to system settings, etc.
+This project has a demo app that shows how to display keyboard state, link to system settings, etc.

 The demo app has three keyboards:

-* `Keyboard` uses KeyboardKit and a `SystemKeyboard` with a standard, English locale.
+* `Keyboard` uses KeyboardKit and a standard `SystemKeyboard`.
-* `KeyboardPro` uses KeyboardKit Pro and a `SystemKeyboard` with all locales, autocomplete, etc.
+* `KeyboardPro` uses KeyboardKit Pro and a `SystemKeyboard` with 60+ locales, autocomplete, etc.
-* `KeyboardTextInput` uses KeyboardKit and lets you test text input within the keyboard extension.
+* `KeyboardTextInput` uses KeyboardKit Pro and lets you test using text input within the keyboard.

-Just open and run the demo app in the `Demo` folder, then enable the keyboards you want to try under System Settings.
-Note that you need to enable full access to try some features, like audio and haptic feedback.
+Just open and run the demo app in the `Demo` folder, then enable the keyboards you want under System Settings.
+Note that you need to enable full access for some features, like haptic feedback.